furzepig/brachistochrone/_posts/writing/2019-11-09-superhero.md

 ---
-Superhero
+layout: story
+title: "Superhero"
+source_date: "2006"
+permalink: superhero.html
+category: writing
+creator: "John Hulme"
 ---

 By the time we got to Jim and Eileen's house it was all over.
   The Renault Espace on their block-paved driveway was crushed like a coke can.
 The rubber seals from the windows of the ruined car had popped out at odd angles like empty speech